 Walt Before Mickey (PG)

 Walt Disney wasn’t always the big name in the entertainment industry.
 Walt Before Mickey is an inspiring film about Walt Disney’s life before his big hit – Mickey Mouse.
-It was also an interesting look into the history of movies, and how old movies were made.
+It’s not 100% accurate, but it is an interesting look into the history of movies, and how old movies were made.

 In 18th century England, illegitimate and mixed-race Belle overcomes racial barriers to help end slavery.
 It has a couple sensual scenes and many women wear low-cut blouses, but otherwise it’s a really great movie!